Fire ant: Behavior

 Fire ants nest in the soil, often near moist areas, such as river banks, pond shores, watered lawns, and highway shoulders.
 Usually, the nest will not be visible, as it will be built under objects such as timber, logs, rocks, or bricks.
 If no cover for nesting is available, dome-shaped mounds are constructed, but these are usually only found in open spaces, such as fields, parks, and lawns.
 These mounds can reach heights of 40 cm, but can be even higher on heavier soils, standing at 1.0 m in height and 1.5 m in diameter.
 Colonies are founded by small groups of queens or single queens.
 Even if only one queen survives, within a month or so, the colony can expand to thousands of individuals.
 Some colonies may be polygynous (having multiple queens per nest).

 Fire ants are resilient and can survive floods.
 During Hurricane Harvey in Texas in 2017, clumps of fire ants, known as rafts, were seen clumped together on the surface of the water.
 Each clump had as many as 100,000 individual ants, which formed a temporary structure until finding a new permanent home.
-Ants so clumped, recognize different fluid flow conditions and adapt their behavior accordingly to preserve the raft's stability.
+Ants clumped in this way will recognize different fluid flow conditions and adapt their behavior accordingly to preserve the raft's stability.

 Fire ants dig tunnels efficiently using about 30% of the population of the colony, thereby avoiding congestion in tunnels.

 Queens, males and workers

 Queen

 Fire ant queens, the reproductive females in their colony, also are generally the largest.
 Their primary function is reproduction.
 Typically, a fire ant queen will seek to establish a new colony following a nuptial flight, wherein it will use its special venom to paralyze offending competitors, in the absence of workers for defense.
 Fire ant queens may live up to seven years and can produce up to 1,600 eggs per day, and colonies will have as many as 250,000 workers.
 The estimated potential life span is around 5 years and 10 months to 6 years and 9 months.
 Young, virgin fire ant queens have wings (as do male fire ants), but they often cut them off after mating.
-Although, occasionally a queen will keep its wings after mating and through her first year.
+Occasionally, a queen will keep its wings after mating and through its first year.

 Males (drones)

 Male fire ants mate with queens during a nuptial flight.
-After a male has successfully inseminated a queen, he will not get accepted back to the mother colony, and will eventually die outside the nest.
+After a male has successfully inseminated a queen, the male will not get accepted back to the mother colony, and will eventually die outside the nest.